MoEngage Secures Additional $180 million in Series F Funding; Completes Liquidity Event for Employees & Investors

 About MoEngage

-MoEngage was recognized as "Customers' Choice" in Gartner Peer Insights Voice of the Customer for Multichannel Marketing Hubs, May 2025 and a "Strong Performer" in The Forrester Wave: Cross-Channel Marketing Hubs, Q4 2024.
+MoEngage was recognised as "Customers' Choice" in Gartner Peer Insights Voice of the Customer for Multichannel Marketing Hubs, May 2025 and a "Strong Performer" in The Forrester Wave: Cross-Channel Marketing Hubs, Q4 2024.